pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/DEVELOPMENT.md

 ## Build issues

--   Build without entitlements, inject entitlements at codesigning.
+-   Error: Xcode requires a provisioning profile which supports DriverKit
+    -   Reason:

-    The driverkit entitlements (e.g., `com.apple.developer.driverkit`) requires a proper provisioning profile which you cannot create it unless you gained DriverKit framework capability from Apple.
+        -   The driverkit entitlements (e.g., `com.apple.developer.driverkit`) requires a proper provisioning profile which you cannot create it unless you gained DriverKit framework capability from Apple.
+    -   Workaround:
-    If you want to develop driver extension without the capability, build your code without entitlements and inject entitlements at codesigning stage.
+        -   If you want to develop driver extension without the capability, build your code without entitlements and inject entitlements at codesigning stage.
             See `src/scripts/codesign.sh` for details.